Monoclonal antibody: Hybridoma development

 Much of the work behind production of monoclonal antibodies is rooted in the production of hybridomas, which involves identifying antigen-specific plasma/plasmablast cells that produce antibodies specific to an antigen of interest and fusing these cells with myeloma cells.
 Rabbit B-cells can be used to form a rabbit hybridoma.
 Polyethylene glycol is used to fuse adjacent plasma membranes, but the success rate is low, so a selective medium in which only fused cells can grow is used.
 This is possible because myeloma cells have lost the ability to synthesize hypoxanthine-guanine-phosphoribosyl transferase (HGPRT), an enzyme necessary for the salvage synthesis of nucleic acids.
 The absence of HGPRT is not a problem for these cells unless the de novo purine synthesis pathway is also disrupted.
-Exposing cells to aminopterin (a folic acid analogue, which inhibits dihydrofolate reductase, DHFR), makes them unable to use the de novo pathway and become fully auxotrophic for nucleic acids, thus requiring supplementation to survive.
+Exposing cells to aminopterin (a folic acid analogue which inhibits dihydrofolate reductase) makes them unable to use the de novo pathway and become fully auxotrophic for nucleic acids, thus requiring supplementation to survive.

 The selective culture medium is called HAT medium because it contains hypoxanthine, aminopterin and thymidine.
 This medium is selective for fused (hybridoma) cells.
 Unfused myeloma cells cannot grow because they lack HGPRT and thus cannot replicate their DNA.
 Unfused spleen cells cannot grow indefinitely because of their limited life span.
 Only fused hybrid cells referred to as hybridomas, are able to grow indefinitely in the medium because the spleen cell partner supplies HGPRT and the myeloma partner has traits that make it immortal (similar to a cancer cell).

 This mixture of cells is then diluted and clones are grown from single parent cells on microtitre wells.
 The antibodies secreted by the different clones are then assayed for their ability to bind to the antigen (with a test such as ELISA or antigen microarray assay) or immuno-dot blot.
 The most productive and stable clone is then selected for future use.

 The hybridomas can be grown indefinitely in a suitable cell culture medium.
 They can also be injected into mice (in the peritoneal cavity, surrounding the gut).
 There, they produce tumors secreting an antibody-rich fluid called ascites fluid.

 The medium must be enriched during in vitro selection to further favour hybridoma growth.
 This can be achieved by the use of a layer of feeder fibrocyte cells or supplement medium such as briclone.
 Culture-media conditioned by macrophages can be used.
 Production in cell culture is usually preferred as the ascites technique is painful to the animal.
 Where alternate techniques exist, ascites is considered unethical.